Stretching and Range of Motion Exercises

 This stretching exercise focuses on the back muscles on the sides of your torso and is useful if you are tight or stiff in this area and subject to spasms when you twist the wrong way.

-Use this stretch to lengthen and loosen your hamstrings (the muscle oppositeyour thigh at the back of your leg) while stretching your lower back.
+Use this stretch to lengthen and loosen your hamstrings (the muscle on the back of your thigh) while stretching your lower back.